Low Street

 Tricia worked with pupils from Vision West Notts College to design the menus and upcycle the furniture for the café.
 She has taken on three hospitality students from Portland College who will be gaining valuable real-life experience in the café working on food preparation, customer service, and waiting tables.

-Keep up with developments on regeneration projects in our news section.
+Keep up with the progress of major regeneration projects on our News page

 Discover Ashfield celebrates all that is best about living, visiting, learning, working, and doing business in Ashfield.